Explore Mission Articles Communities

 Forgiveness, in essence, is a form of emotional freedom – a way to step into the future without being held hostage by the past.

-Finding Strength in Connection
+Finding Strength in Connection and Place

 Forgiveness doesnโ€™t have to be a solitary act.
 Sharing your journey with others can provide unexpected strength.